1982 FIFA World Cup: First group stage

 In Group 1, newcomers Cameroon held both Poland and Italy to draws, and were denied a place in the next round on the basis of having scored fewer goals than Italy (the sides had an equal goal difference).
 Poland and Italy qualified over Cameroon and Peru.
 Italian journalists and tifosi criticised their team for their uninspired performances that managed three draws; the squad was reeling from the recent Serie A scandal, where national players were suspended for match fixing and illegal betting.

-Group 2 saw one of the great World Cup upsets on the first day with the 2–1 victory of Algeria over reigning European Champions West Germany.
+Group 2 featured one of the great World Cup upsets on the first day, the 2–1 victory of Algeria over reigning European Champions West Germany.
 In the final match in the group, West Germany met Austria in a match later dubbed as the "Disgrace of Gijón".
-Algeria had already played their final group game on the previous day, and West Germany and Austria knew that a West German win by 1 or 2 goals would qualify them both, while a larger German victory would qualify Algeria over Austria, and a draw or an Austrian win would eliminate the Germans.
-After 10 minutes of all-out attack, West Germany scored through a goal by Horst Hrubesch.
-After that solitary goal was scored, the two teams kicked the ball around aimlessly for the rest of the match.
+Algeria had already played their final group game on the previous day, and West Germany and Austria knew that a West German win by one or two goals would qualify them both, while a larger German victory would qualify Algeria over Austria, and a draw or an Austrian win would eliminate the Germans.
+After 10 minutes of all-out attack, West Germany scored a goal by Horst Hrubesch.
+After that solitary goal, the two teams kicked the ball around aimlessly for the rest of the match.
 Chants of "Fuera, fuera" ("Out, out") were screamed by the Spanish crowd, while angry Algerian supporters waved banknotes at the players.
 This performance was widely deplored, even by the German and Austrian fans.
 One German fan was so upset by his team's display that he burned his German flag in disgust.
 Algeria protested to FIFA, who ruled that the result would stand; FIFA introduced a revised qualification system at subsequent World Cups in which the final two games in each group were played simultaneously.

-Group 3, where the opening ceremony and first match of the tournament took place, saw Belgium beat defending champions Argentina 1–0.
+In Group 3, which featured the opening ceremony and first match of the tournament, Belgium defeated the defending champion Argentina 1–0.
 The Camp Nou stadium was the home of Barcelona, and many fans had wanted to see the club's new signing, Argentinian star Diego Maradona, who did not perform to expectations.
 Both Belgium and Argentina ultimately advanced at the expense of Hungary and El Salvador despite Hungary's 10–1 win over the Central American nation – which, with a total of 11 goals, is the second highest scoreline in a World Cup game (equal with Brazil's 6–5 victory over Poland in the 1938 tournament and Hungary's 8–3 victory over West Germany in the 1954 tournament).